Thinkin’ Machine Supercomputer

 write_csv(pin_assignments)

-.
+The output is just a netlist, and is an 8000-line file with lines that look like B10B11_246,J11,1005,J12,759.
 Here, the connection between Board 10 and Board 11, net 246, is defined as a connection between J11 (backplane connection number 11), pin 1005 and J12, pin 759.
 This was imported into the KiCad schematic with the kicad-skip library.
 The resulting schematic is just a little bit insane.
 It’s 16 connectors with 1100 pins each, and there are 8192 unrouted connections after importing the netlist.

 Yeah, it’s the most complex PCB I’ve ever designed.
 Doing this by hand would take weeks.
 It’s also a perfect stress test for the autorouter.
 Using the FreeRouting plugin for KiCad, I loaded the board and set it to the task of routing 16,000 airwires with a 12-layer board.
-Here’s the result of four hours of work, with 712 of those 16k traces routed:
+Here’s the result of seven hours of work, with 712 of those 16k traces routed:

-After four hours, the FreeRouting autorouter managed about 4% of the total number of nets.
 These were the easy traces, too.
 It would have taken hundreds or thousands of hours for the autorouter to do everything, and it would still look like shit.

 The obvious solution, therefore, is to build my own autorouter.
 Or at least spend a week or two on writing an autorouter.
 Building an autorouter for circuit boards is the hardest problem in computer science; the smartest people on the planet have been working on this problem for sixty years and all autorouters still suck.